cloudwatt/applications/blueprint-coreos-openvpn/README_EN.md

  The `start-stack.sh` script takes care of running the API necessary requests to execute the normal heat template which:

- * Starts an CoreOS based instance with the docker container *OpenVPN* and the container *Apache2*
+ * Starts an CoreOS based instance with the docker container *OpenVPN*
- * Expose the configuration file on Internet via a floating IP.
+ * Provide the configuration file with a `scp` command

 <a name="console" />